MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Register-SPOHubSite.md

 ```

 ## DESCRIPTION
 Use this cmdlet to register an existing site collection as a hub site.
-If the site doesn’t exist, the cmdlet returns a "File not found" error.

 If the site doesn’t exist, this cmdlet returns a “File not found” error.